Mervetafrali/mervetafrali.github.io/aboutme.md

   <img width="150" height="150" src="/img/me.png">
 </p>

-I am a fourth year student in the Department of Computer Engineering at Kocaeli University.
+I graduated from Kocaeli University in July 2020 as a Computer Engineer.
+I am currently working as a Mobile Application Developer at Huawei R&G in Istanbul.
-In 2019, I worked as a long term trainee at Netaş.
-I was working in the defense department about voip and some java applications.In the summer of 2018, I did my internship in Kordsa's global IT department.
-I worked on c# and mvc technologies in my internship.I did an internship for 2 years as a volunteer in the school department lab.
-I took 3 academic publications on image processing and did the work on wordpress at Kocaeli University Laboratory of Embedded Systems.
+I worked as a long term trainee at Netaş, in 2019 .
+I was working in the Defense Department about VoIP and some java applications.In the summer of 2018, I did my internship in Kordsa's Global IT department.
+I worked on C# and MVC technologies in my internship.
+I did an internship for 2 years as a volunteer in the school department lab

 ------------